-Summarize the key elements of the PI's research accomplishments and provide an overview of the proposed research by outlining the background and rationale, hypotheses and aims, strategies, goals, and projected impact of the focus of the research program.
+Summarize the key elements of the PI's research accomplishments and provide an overview of the proposed research by outlining the background and rationale, hypotheses and aims, strategies, specific aims, and projected impact of the focus of the research program.
 Highlight the innovative aspects of this effort and place it into context with regard to what pressing problem in cancer will be addressed.
 This section of the application must be prepared by the PI.

-References cited in this section should be included in the Publications/References Section (see 8.2.9).
+References cited in this section should be listed in the Publications/References section (see section 8.2.9).